thinktecture/relayserver/README.md

 ![en-architecture-overview.png](./docs/assets/en-architecture-overview.png)

+## Library concept

+Thinktecture RelayServer v3 is more of a collection of libraries than a few ready-to run executables.
+We looked at how RelayServer v2 was used previously and learned that in most cases a lot of customization and extension was performed.
+This is now much easier to achieve in RelayServer v3, by providing all components and modules in an exchangeable way for you to build your own product and services with RelayServer as a library.

+## Contents of the documentation

-See the [glossary](./docs/glossary.md) for a further description of terms used in the context of RelayServer.
+- See the [glossary](./docs/glossary.md) for a further description of terms used in the context of RelayServer.

-See [concepts](./docs/concepts.md) for an explanation of concepts used in RelayServer.
+- See [concepts](./docs/concepts.md) for an explanation of concepts used in RelayServer.
+- See [getting started](./docs/getting-started.md) for an overview of how to setup a development environment for RelayServer.

-See [deployment options](./docs/deployment.md) for an overview of deployment options.
+- See [deployment options](./docs/deployment.md) for an overview of deployment options.

-See [modules](./docs/modules.md) for an overview of the new modular design of RelayServer 3 and modules supported out of the box.
+- See [modules](./docs/modules.md) for an overview of the new modular design of RelayServer 3 and modules supported out of the box.
+- See [migration](./docs/migration.md) for some ideas how to migrate from RelayServer 2 to version 3.

 ## Features

 - Open Source under BSD-3-Clause license
 - Full data sovereignty without the need to tunnel data over public relays operated by third parties
-- No special client-side library needed - it's technically only an distributed HTTP reverse proxy
+- No special client-side library needed - it's technically only an distributed HTTPS reverse proxy
 - Supports multiple tenants with provisioning - you would usually connect thousands of on-premises installation via one RelayServer instance
-- Management web included (status monitoring, provisioning, debugging)
 - Firewall, NAT & Proxy-friendly
 - No static ip address needed for on-premise applications
 - No hardware for on-premises side needed